shinchanat/Py/README.md

     pdf.read(pageno = 10)

 ### Tts engine voice is default to female , pass 'm' in the read method to change the engine voice.
-m : male
-f : female
+{'m' : male , 'f' : female} pass any of this to change the tts engine voice

     import PyReader